 Are higher-priced spas always better?

 Not always.
 Premium spas charge more for the building, branding, and amenities — heated rooms, fancy lobbies — not necessarily for better therapists.
-A neighborhood spa charging $60 per hour can absolutely deliver a better massage than a luxury spa charging $200, depending on the therapist.
-Read reviews and trust your first visit experience over the price tag.
-Many of the best therapists work at small neighborhood spots; many luxury spas have very average therapists.
-There are no membership fees, no hidden charges, and tipping is appreciated but never required.
+A neighborhood spa can absolutely deliver a better massage than a premium-priced spa, depending on the therapist.
+Read reviews and trust your first-visit experience over the price tag.
+Many of the best therapists work at small neighborhood spots.
+There are no membership fees and no hidden charges, and tipping is voluntary and entirely at your discretion.

 How can I tell if a spa is clean?

 Walk in and use your senses.
 The lobby should look tidy and smell clean — not heavily perfumed, which can mask other smells.
 Treatment rooms should have fresh-looking sheets and towels, wiped surfaces, and no clutter.
 Bathrooms are a giveaway: spas with clean bathrooms tend to be clean throughout.
 If anything looks or smells questionable, trust your instincts.
 Photos, online comments, and clear pricing are usually the best signals of a well-run neighborhood spa.
-Calling ahead at 727-307-2164 takes thirty seconds and lets the receptionist hold your slot.
+Calling ahead at 727-307-1699 takes thirty seconds.